Guarding the Sense Doors

 The senses are like a snake, a crocodile, a bird, a dog, a jackal, and a monkey all tied up together, pulling in all directions towards their natural habitat.
 Mindfulness is like a post that keeps them grounded:

-Practicing Guarding the Sense Doors
+Guarding the Sense Doors How to Practice

 When you first start practicing guarding the sense doors, keep your senses tied to the post, the body.
 In other words, don't let the senses reach outside the body to grasp or interact with objects of "The World."
 Don't let your attention become scattered; instead, keep it in the confines of the body.
+Instead use peripheral awareness to move around in the world and to avoid making contact with those signs and features that might lead to unwholesome mind states.

 As one performs a task, one is mindful, while at the same time being aware of one’s mind and body keeping aware of any tension or scattering of attention.